1. When is advisement?

 3. How do I figure out who my advisor is?

-Your advisor is listed in Self-Service Carolina.
-If no advisor is listed, or you feel this advisor is incorrect (i.e. double-majors can only see one advisor listed in the system), please contact Shelley Schlenk in the SEOE Student Services Office, Jones 108 (firstname.lastname@example.org).
+Your advisor is listed in Self-Service Carolina and in EAB Navigate.
+If you are a Freshman, your advisor is the SEOE University Undergraduate Advisor, Jenny Leist (firstname.lastname@example.org).
+If you are a Sophomore or above and no faculty advisor is listed, or you feel this advisor is incorrect (i.e. double-majors may only see one advisor listed in the system), please contact Sheri Foxworth in the SEOE Student Services Office, Jones 108 (email@example.com).

 3. click on Student